Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Access to the Onboard Shop, a Buy on Board (BoB) menu service where passengers can purchase a selection of beverages, comfort kits (compressed towels, travel blankets, ear plugs, travel pillows and/or eyeshades); electrical conversion plugs; gifts such as fragrances, cosmetics and items such as headphones and earbuds; packages of cigarettes or rolling tobacco; or certain alcoholic beverages.

-Airbus A321 Aircraft Only: Wi-fi access, complimentary to Prime Class customers, while also available for a fee in Standard Class.
+Airbus A321 Aircraft Only: Wi-fi access is complimentary to Prime Class customers, while also available for a fee in Standard Class.

 Standard Class